Getting a Mortgage on a Property Near a Mineshaft

 Although there are often control measures required, there are very few properties that would be considered universally unmortgageable due to the proximity of disused mineshafts.
 The chances are, if you’ve been refused a mortgage under these circumstances, it’s simply because you’ve not found the right lender.

-The brokers we work with have a wealth of knowledge and experience in securing mortgages for properties based near abandoned mineshafts and know which lenders will consider this type of application, as well as how much risk each are willing to accept.
+The brokers we work with have extensive knowledge and experience in securing mortgages for properties near abandoned mineshafts.
+They know which lenders will consider this type of application and how much risk each is willing to accept.

 Lenders’ policies